XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

 \subsection{Ensemble Inspection}

 Many \ac{AutoML} systems construct an ensemble of the best performing pipelines instead of yielding only the best candidate \cite{Feurer2015,Olson2016,Zoller2021a}.
 Therefore, \name{XAutoML} provides an \emph{ensemble inspection} view.
 This view contains the previously introduced candidate inspections for the complete ensemble.
 In addition, two visualizations are used to aid users in assessing the ensemble quality.
 We provide a tabular listing of all candidates in the ensemble with the according ensemble weighting.
 Users can open ensemble members in the candidate inspection view to get further details about the underlying \ac{ML} model.
-In addition, users can compare the individual predictions of all ensemble members on any record in the input data set.
+In addition, users can compare the individual predictions of all ensemble members on any record in the input dataset.
 Finally, we provide a decision surface plot for all ensemble members and the complete ensemble.
 A decision surface is a hyper-plane separating data points in the input data space according to their predicted class label.
 By mapping these hyper-planes into a two-dimensional space via a \ac{PCA} \cite{Pearson1901} and using a color-coding for regions separated by decision surfaces, the decision making of a classifier can be visualized as a heat map.
 Even though these decision surface plots only provide a very rough impression of the actual decision making of the models, users can still get an impression of how the different ensemble members behave.
 The decision surface plots shall enable users to quickly identify interesting ensemble members that behave differently from the rest.
-Those models can than be inspected in more detail.
+Those models can then be inspected in more detail.